Following the SHM-CD

 More specifically, it uses the Blue Laser Diode Cutting technology, which utilizes optimized optical fibers and blue laser to improve the quality of laser beam used to cut the CD master.
 The new technology allows for a more precise cutting at the micro-level.
 The second factor is the new high-polymer polycarbonate material which enables a very precise transfer of bits from the stamper to the CD.

 The cumulative effects of these innovations are reductions in reading errors and jitter, which translates to human ears as more open, vivid, and realistic sound that is closer to the quality of master tapes.
+With Blu-spec CD2, Sony claims that the amount of jitter is 50% lower than the regular CD.
 And, as with SHM-CD and HQCD, Blu-spec CD is 100% compatible with normal CD players.